 Stay hydrated, cut out processed foods, and eat a healthy diet rich in complex carbohydrates, fruits and vegetables, and lean protein.

 Rapid, shallow breathing is familiar with anxiety.
 It can lead to a fast heart rate, dizziness, lightheadedness, or even a panic attack.

 Deep breathing exercises – the deliberate process of taking slow, even, deep breaths – can help restore standard breathing patterns and reduce anxiety.

 Aromatherapy uses fragrant essential oils to promote health and wellness.
 The oils can be inhaled directly or added to a hot bath or diffuser.

 Studies have shown that aromatherapy:

 - It helps you relax.

 Some essential oils used to relieve anxiety are:

 A cup of chamomile tea is a common home remedy for calming frayed nerves and promoting sleep.
-A 2009 study showed that chamomile can also be a powerful ally against generalized anxiety disorder.
+A 2009 study showed that chamomile could also be a powerful ally against generalized anxiety disorder.

-The study found that people who took German chamomile capsules (220 milligrams up to five times a day) had a greater reduction in scores on tests that measure anxiety symptoms than those who received a placebo.
+The study found that people who took German chamomile capsules (220 milligrams up to five times a day) had a more significant reduction in test scores that measured anxiety symptoms than those who received a placebo.